os-guy-original/Material3-App-List/README.md

-<h1 align="center">🎨 Material 3 Apps List 🎨</h1>
+<h1 align="center">🎨 Material Design 3 Apps List 🎨</h1>

 <p align="center">
-  <i><b>Material Expressive</b> (Material Design 3) is the latest version of Google’s open-source design system emphasizing personalization, adaptability, and responsiveness in user interface design, utilizing technology for new design opportunities.
+  <i><b>Material Design 3</b> is the latest version of Google’s open-source design system emphasizing personalization, adaptability, and responsiveness in user interface design, utilizing technology for new design opportunities.
 It covers updates in typography, color, icons, and more.</i>
 </p>

 <p align="center">